 - 4-6 eggs

 - 4 cup bread crumbs

-- Boil mince with spices and ½ cup water on medium flame for 20 minutes.
-When mince in tender, dry any remaining water on high flame with constant stirring.
-Set aside and let it cool completely.
+- Boil mince with spices and ½ cup water on medium heat for 20 minutes.
+When the mince is tender, dry any remaining water on high flame with constant stirring.

-- Then mix eggs, green onions, green chillies, green coriander, onions and mint in the boiled mince and mix well.
-Filling is ready.
+- Then mix boiled eggs, green onions, green chilies, green coriander, onions, and mint in the hot mince and mix well.
+The stuffing is ready.

-- Mash potatoes and mix red chilli powder, salt and butter.
+- Mash potatoes and mix red chili powder, salt, and butter until creamy.

 - Make small potato balls.
-Then press each ball on the palm of hand and put about 2 tablespoon mince filling in the centre.
+Then press each ball on the palm of the hand and put about 2 tablespoon mince filling in the center.
 Now pull the edges of mashed potato together to form a Patti or cutlets.
 Makes all patties similarly.

 Double coating of bread crumbs

-- First coat each patti in eggs then with bread crumbs to complete first coat.
-Again coat each Patti with eggs and then with bread crumbs for second coat.
+- First, dip each patty in egg wash then coat with bread crumbs to complete the first coat.
+Again coat each patty with eggs and then with bread crumbs for the second coat.